Who Can Vote?

 How do I know if I am a qualified voter?
 Am I on the voters' list?

-To be a qualified voter, you must be eligible to vote and your name should be included in the official City of Windsor Voters' List.
-Beginning in August you can call the 311 Call Centre to find out if you are on the list.
+To be a qualified voter, you must be eligible to vote, and your name should be included on the official City of Windsor voters' list.